nozomiishii/dotfiles/README.md

 - License... > Activate the License
 - Folder > Rule Sync Settings... > Use existing sync file... >
   Select "~/dotfiles/apps/Hazel"
+- Preferences... > Trash >
+  Check "Delete files sitting in the Trash for more than 1 Day"

 **🎨 ColorSnapper2**